General Planning Tips For Nursing

 - The summer after your freshman year would also be a great time to take some of your KU Core courses abroad.
 Applications for these programs are usually due March 1st, so visit the Study Abroad Info Center early in the spring semester to learn more about your options.

 - Sophomore year is the best time for pre-nursing students to pursue a study abroad program.
 Specific timing recommendations will depend upon your course plan, so work closely with your academic advisor to determine the best time for you to study abroad.

 - Students often take a combination of BIOL and CHEM courses, and/or KU Core requirements during their time abroad.
-Your academic advisor can help you to determine which courses to target for your study abroad experience, and the Office of Study Abroad can help you to find a suitable program match based on the information you learn from your academic advisor.
+Your academic advisor can help you to determine which courses to target for your study abroad experience, and Study Abroad & Global Engagement can help you to find a suitable program match based on the information you learn from your academic advisor.